-Channing Dungey Named Chairman of Warner Bros.
+Channing Dungey Named Chairman Of Warner Bros.
 Television Group

 After a successful return to prime time in 2018, the network quickly ordered 13 more episodes just days after its March 27 premiere.

-But two months later, ABC abruptly cancelled the show after incendiary tweets from Barr about former Obama White House adviser Valerie Jarret in which she said, if "muslim brotherhood & planet of the apes had a baby=vj."
+But two months later, ABC abruptly canceled the show after incendiary tweets from Barr about former Obama White House adviser Valerie Jarret in which she said, if "muslim brotherhood & planet of the apes had a baby=vj."

 Dungey issued a one-sentence statement on the matter.